-Confusion is compounded by attempts to make imagery or consciousness into the cause of movement, e.g., saying that images cause movements.
+Confusion is compounded by attempts to make consciousness into the cause of movements, e.g., saying that images cause movements.
 Such attempts neglect the facts that animal bodies move on their own, whether consciously or not, and that movements are subject to competing influences.
-Free-will puzzles attempt to frame the question "how do images cause action" in ways that fit scientific demands for causation, isolation and certainty.
-E.g.: "How do visual images of a banana on a tree cause a monkey to reach out and grab it?"
-As discussed below, William James invented a concept of "ideo-motor action" to explain such movements.
+Free-will puzzles attempt to satisfy scientific demands for causation, isolation and certainty by asking "How do visual images of a banana cause a monkey to reach out and grab it?"
+William James invented a concept of "ideo-motor action" to explain such movements.